Medically reviewed by Michele Emery, DNP

 One study from 2006 shows that moisturizers containing vitamins such as niacinamide, panthenol, and tocopheryl acetate can complement tretinoin, providing improved results from treatment.

-- Speak to your doctor about an alternative tretinoin dosage.
-Many tretinoin users experience side effects such as dry skin and irritation that decrease or disappear at a lower concentration.
+Speak to your healthcare provider about an alternative tretinoin dosage.
+Some tretinoin users experience side effects such as dry skin and irritation that decrease or disappear at a lower concentration.

-- Avoid using an excessive amount of tretinoin cream.
-Most people will only need to use a pea-sized amount of tretinoin to cover their entire face.
-Using too much tretinoin cream increases your risk of experiencing side effects without offering extra benefits.
+Avoid using an excessive amount of tretinoin cream, and follow the instructions on how much you need.
+Some people will only need to use a pea-sized amount of tretinoin to cover their entire face.
+Using too much tretinoin cream can increase your risk of experiencing side effects without offering extra benefits.

-- Follow your doctor’s instructions.
+Follow your healthcare provider’s instructions.
 Tretinoin cream is designed for use once per day, typically in the evening.
-Follow your doctor’s instructions and do not use tretinoin more frequently than prescribed, as this will not provide faster or better results.
+Follow the instructions and do not use tretinoin more frequently than prescribed, as this will not provide faster or better results.

-- Avoid laser, chemical or waxing treatments while using tretinoin.
+Avoid laser, chemical or waxing treatments while using tretinoin.
 Many of these treatments can affect your skin and increase your risk of experiencing side effects.
-It’s best to consult your doctor before considering any additional skin treatments.
+It’s best to consult your healthcare provider before considering any additional skin treatments.

-- If you experience side effects, don’t panic.
-Minor skin irritation, peeling and redness are common during the first few weeks of tretinoin usage, meaning there’s no need to panic if you notice that your skin gets worse before it gets better.
+If you experience minor side effects, don’t panic.
+Minor skin irritation, peeling and redness are common during the first few weeks of tretinoin usage, meaning there’s likely no need to panic if you notice that your skin gets worse before it gets better.

-If you experience persistent or severe side effects from topical tretinoin, speak to your doctor.
-Most tretinoin side effects are temporary and easy to treat, letting you enjoy the benefits of tretinoin without any negative effects on your appearance of quality of life.
+If you experience persistent or severe side effects from topical tretinoin, speak to your healthcare provider.
+Most tretinoin side effects are temporary and easy to treat, letting you enjoy the benefits of tretinoin without any negative effects on your appearance or quality of life.

 From eliminating acne to helping you reverse the signs of aging, tretinoin has a wide range of potential benefits for your skin.
-For more information on using tretinoin, read our Tretinoin 101 guide or our complete guides to using tretinoin for acne prevention and anti-aging.
+For more information on using tretinoin, read our Tretinoin 101 guide or our complete guides to using tretinoin for acne management and for anti-aging.